-Our work serves as a benchmark for general multi-index models, which have garnered significant attention in recent years ~\cite{soltanolkotabi2017learning, dudeja2018learning, yehudai2020learning, frei2020agnostic, bietti2022learning, mousavi2022neural, damian2022neural, ba2022high, berthier2023learning, abbe2023sgd, bietti2023learning, dandi2023learning}.
-They consist of functions that are parameterized by a finite number of (unknown) relevant directions \(\boldsymbol{v}_1, \ldots, \boldsymbol{v}_r \in \R^N\) and a multivariate link function \(\sigma^\ast \colon \R^r \to \R\), which takes as input the inner products between input vectors in \(\R^N\) and the relevant directions.
-Here, \(N\) denotes the ambient dimension, and \(r \ll N\) represents the number of latent coordinates.
-When \(r=1\), these models are referred to as single-index models.
-From a statistical perspective, multi-index models are canonical examples of target functions in which neural networks, able to exploit the latent low-dimensional structure, outperform kernel methods, which suffer from the curse of dimensionality~\cite{bach2017breaking}.
-These models also naturally arise in dimension reduction methods in high-dimensional statistics, as seen in~\cite{xia2002adaptive,xia2008multiple} and more recently in~\cite{follain2023nonparametric,follain2024enhanced}.
-In particular,~\cite{follain2024enhanced} makes progress towards reducing the curse of dimensionality in non-parametric methods.
-From an optimization perspective, multi-index models serve as a typical example of systems leading to low-dimensional effective dynamics.
-For instance, when considering a set of \(r\) orthonormal estimators \(\boldsymbol{x}_1, \ldots, \boldsymbol{x}_r \in \R^N\), as will be the focus of this paper, the effective dynamics are governed by the \(r^2\) inner products \(\langle \boldsymbol{v}_i, \boldsymbol{x}_j \rangle\).
-In this paper, we study this \(r^2\)-dimensional dynamical system within the multi-spiked PCA problem.
-Our goal is to determine the sample complexity required for the high-dimensional empirical dynamics of SGD to approximate the effective low-dimensional population dynamics.
+This multi-spiked problem serves as a benchmark for general multi-index models, which have received significant attention in recent years~\cite{soltanolkotabi2017learning, dudeja2018learning, yehudai2020learning, frei2020agnostic, bietti2022learning, mousavi2022neural, damian2022neural, ba2022high, berthier2023learning, abbe2023sgd, bietti2023learning, dandi2023learning}.
+A multi-index model consists of a function parameterized by a finite set of unknown directions \(\boldsymbol{v}_1, \ldots, \boldsymbol{v}_r \in \R^N\) and a multivariate link function \(f_\ast \colon \R^r \to \R\), which takes as input the inner products between input vectors in \(\R^N\) and the relevant directions.
+Here \(N\) denotes the ambient dimension, while \(r \ll N\) is the number of latent coordinates, with \(r=1\) corresponding to the classical single-index model.
+From an optimization perspective, multi-index models give rise to low-dimensional yet multidimensional effective dynamics.
+In particular, when considering a set of \(r\) orthonormal estimators \(\boldsymbol{x}_1, \ldots, \boldsymbol{x}_r \in \R^N\), as we focus on this paper, the effective dynamics are governed by the \(r^2\) inner products \(\langle \boldsymbol{v}_i, \boldsymbol{x}_j \rangle\).
+In this paper, we provide a precise analysis of this \(r^2\)-dimensional dynamical system in the context of multi-spiked tensor PCA and determine the sample complexity required for the high-dimensional empirical dynamics of SGD to closely track the low-dimensional population dynamics.